vankri01/lizzy/README.md

 A web application that generates personalized travel itineraries based on user preferences, such as budget, interests, and trip duration.
-It provides a user-friendly interface for inputting preferences and deliver detailed, dynamic itineraries tailored to individual users.
+It provides a user-friendly interface for inputting preferences and delivers detailed, dynamic itineraries tailored to individual users.